mjbommar/opengloss-rs/README.md

 - `GET /lexeme?word=<word>` or `?id=<lexeme_id>`: rendered entry view.
 - `GET /search?q=<query>&mode=fuzzy|substring&limit=<n>`: table of search hits with deep links to `/lexeme`.
+- `GET /index`: browsable prefix index described above.

+Lexeme pages now open with an overview strip that surfaces how many senses exist, the part-of-speech distribution, and whether an encyclopedia article is available, plus quick navigation chips to jump straight to the entry text, senses, or encyclopedia section.

 ### JSON API